 By Martha White of Free Range Flowers

 My first boutonniere was not exactly stellar.
 I made the rookie mistake of using a zinnia, which was practically on its head by the end of the ceremony and looked very sad by the time photos were taken.
-My dusty miller drooped too, in a somewhat artful way, but lisianthus was the sole survivor out of the four flowers I used—not such a great first start.
+My dusty miller drooped, too—although in a somewhat artful way—but lisianthus was the sole survivor out of the four flowers I used.
+It wasn’t such a great first start.

 Fortunately, the bride was a friend and extremely low-key.
 She was happy to be our guinea pig and thrilled with all the flowers.

-As a result of this experiment, we have a much better idea of what is suitable for out-of-water use.
+As a result of this experiment, we have a much better idea of what is suitable for out-of-water floral design use.